 2. When PaySend Works (and When it Doesn’t)

-In the US, American residents (especially immigrants) are quickly realising the how good PaySend can be for sending money home quickly and easily.
-Many folks are already familiar with Venmo or Cash App or Zelle know that sending money from your phone can be really easy, fast and inexpensive.
+In the US, American residents (especially immigrants) are quickly realizing how good PaySend can be for sending money home quickly and easily.
+Many folks are already familiar with Venmo or Cash App or Zelle and know that sending money from your phone can be really easy, fast and inexpensive.